crystalsand10/MGT_docs/source/installation.rst

 2. To run the MGT website, atleast two databases are required: one to store a user login information, and second to store MGT isolate information for a single species (if you have multiple species, then you'll have to set up multiple databases).

-  In the set up below, dbName is the database name, and appName is the code appName.
+  In the set up below, newBacteria is the database name, and NewBacteria is the code application name.
 Substitute with which ever names you like (however make sure the names have no spaces).
-An example is using "Salmonella" as your appName, and "salmonella" as your database name.
+An example is using "Salmonella" as your application name, and "salmonella" as your database name.

   Log into the installed PostgreSQL server, and create two new databases (if logged in via a terminal, the commands are below):